microsoft/Federal-App-Innovation-Community/topics/power-platform/solutions/powerpages-gbyte-fileupload-datalake/README.md

    4.  **Creat Event Grid and Subscription** for new blob events in the newly created Storage Account for Datalake
        1. TODO: Create PowerShell Script to create and deploy Event Grid and Subscription
    5.  **Configure Static SPA**

+### Power Platform Resources
+     1. **Create a New Dataverse Environment**
+        1. Open Power Platform admin center with System Administrator role.Select Environments/ New to  Create Dataverse Environment with Dataverse.
+        2. Choose Sandbox.
+Select the Create a database for this environment switch.
+        3. No need to enable Dynamics 365 or sample apps.
+        4. Select Save to provision the new environment
+     2.  **Configure Dataverse Environment**
+         1. Configure Business Units for Datavese in power platform admin settings
+         2. Configure email for Dataverse in power platform admin setting
+         3. Configure Search in power platform admin settings
+     3.  **Create a Power Platform Admin Service Principal**
+         1. In the AAD Admin Council Create an AAD user  called for exmple Power Platform Admin . this will be used by the connections and flow email from the flow.
+Assign power platform and power automate licence.
+         2. Assign Power Platform Administer role in AAD and System Admin role in Dataverse
+         3. Disable MFA for this principal
+    4. **Create M365 Groups emailed enabled security groups for Organication Departments**
+       1. Go in AAD Admin.
+Create an new M365 group. select and copy the email address of the group.
+Add users to the respective group.
+       2. Copy the M365 group email, it will be used later when you configure Dataverse Business Units
+    5. **Create Connections in the new environment.** These will be used when the solution is imported.
+Use the previouly created service principal
+       1. Microsoft Teams
+       2. Approvals
+       3. Microsoft Dataverse
+       4. Office 365 OUtlook
+       5. Office 365 Groups
+       6. Azure Event Grid
+    6. **Create Portal**
+       1. From Power Apps Studio Select New App/website
+       2. Pick a name.
+Do **not** chose the "Use data from existing website record".
+       3. Select Create The portal could take 30 or more minutes to provision.
+    7. **Import Portal Config**
+    9. **Import Solution**
+       1. Download the solution.zip file to your local hard drive.
+       2. In the Power Apps Studio select your newly created environment
+       3. Select Soluions/Import Solution to import the downloaded solution
+       4. When promted enter the connecttion info from your environenment previously created